 Kennesaw State University Brass Blast

 No audition is required, and we are open to brass fans of all ages.
-We will have activities that will be suited to all age ranges.
-No matter your age and experience level, you will have a great time playing and learning from KSU’s outstanding faculty, and our world famous guest trumpeter, Allen Vizzutti.
+We will have activities that will be suited to all ages.
+No matter your age and experience level, you will have a great time playing and learning from KSU’s outstanding faculty and our guest ensembles.

 Participation fee: $30 per participant

 Participants in Brass Blast will experience a day jam-packed with great playing and masterclass opportunities.
 Some of the activities and perks include:

 - Masterclasses with our outstanding KSU brass faculty

 - Brass ensemble and like instrument ensembles